Mangeshdiyewar/class-pratice/README.md

-this is my repositiry where i have kept all the python file whic i pratice in my class
+this is my repositiry where i have kept all the python file whic i pratice